Final report for FNC17-1084

-Good Turn Farm, LLC is a husband and wife owned and operated small farm in Stockholm, WI.
+Good Turn Farm, LLC is a family owned and operated small farm in Stockholm, WI.
 We currently grow certified organic vegetables, mushrooms, and cut flowers on approximately 2 of our 10 acres.
-Kevin & Annelie Livingston-Anderson have over 20 years of combined farming & horticulture experience including 8 years of graduate level schooling in the biological and agricultural sciences.
+Kevin and Annelie Livingston-Anderson have over 20 years of combined farming and horticulture experience including 8 years of graduate level schooling in the biological and agricultural sciences.
 We currently sell our crops through a wholesale farmers cooperative, direct to local restaurants and businesses, and direct to local individuals through special orders and local farmers markets.

 Twin Bluff Farms, LLC is a husband and wife owned and operated small farm business in Stockholm, WI.
 We currently grow vegetables, annual and perennial fruit crops on approximately 5 of our 21 acres.
 Steve & Kim Will have over 20 years of farming experience.
 We currently sell our crops through farmers markets, as fresh food, as processed canned goods and to local vineyards.

-Our existing Lake Pepin Local Food Group utilized the USDA Local Foodsystems Toolkit to help guide our discussions on how we can move forward cooperatively to increase local sales of produce from participating farms to restaurants, institutions and individuals.
-Without economic expertise in our group, we hired a consultant, Ken Meter, to provide guidance in our decision making process.
-We are creating a thorough review of online sales platforms to share with other farmers and choosing one platform to use cooperatively as a group in our area.
-As part of this cooperative marketing we plan to offer training workshops for the participating farmers in our area on topics such as food safety and pack standards.
-During the growing season of 2018 we will implement the online sales platform that we choose and work to cooperatively market products from the Lake Pepin Local Food Group.
+Our existing Lake Pepin Local Food Group utilized the USDA Local Foodsystems Toolkit to help guide our discussions on moving forward cooperatively to increase local sales of produce from participating farms to restaurants, institutions and individuals.
+Without economic expertise in our group, we hired a consultant, Ken Meter (Crossroads Resource Center), to provide guidance in our decision making process.
+We created a thorough review of online sales platforms to share with other farmers and chose one platform to use cooperatively as a group in our area.
+As part of this cooperative marketing we offered a training workshop for the participating farmers in our area on selling wholesale (pack standards) and our chosen online sales platform, Local Orbit.
+During the growing season of 2018 we implemented the online sales platform and worked to cooperatively market products from the Lake Pepin Local Food Group.

 The Lake Pepin Local Food Group wants to increase the volume of local produce sales in our area using the sustainable agriculture practice of direct marketing.
 We used the new USDA local foodsystems toolkit (“Economics of Local Foodsystems: A Toolkit to Guide Community Discussions, Assessments, and Choices”) to help guide our group in making the best decisions for moving forward1.

 At this point, we believe that utilizing an online platform to streamline direct to consumer sales and cooperative deliveries is the best way for us to increase the volume of produce sold locally.
-However, there is an overabundance of online sales platforms to choose from.
-After working through the Local Food Systems Toolkit and consulting with an experienced local foods economist, we are going to choose an online sales platform as well as two local farmers markets to increase cooperative local marketing.
-As part of that process we are researching the currently available sales platforms, summarizing the different models, and deciding which is the best fit for our unique local food system.
+As we started this project, there was an overabundance of online sales platforms to choose from.
+After working through the Local Food Systems Toolkit and consulting with an experienced local foods economist, Ken Meter, we chose to utilize an online sales platform as well as two local farmers markets to increase cooperative local marketing.
+As part of that process we researched currently available sales platforms, summarizing the different models, and decided which was the best fit for our unique local food system.

-We will implement the online sales platform and two markets in the summer of 2018.
+We implemented the online sales platform and two markets in the summer of 2018.
 We are working to make sure connections with consumers are strong through marketing materials, individual meetings, and continued support during the implementation of the sales platform.

 Fall 2017 –